Arches & Canyonlands Photography Workshop

 About the Arches & Canyonlands photo workshop

-The glow of early and late light reflecting off the dramatic red sandstone formations of the Moab region has long drawn landscape photographers.
+The glow of early and late light reflecting off the red sandstone formations around Moab and the surrounding parks has long drawn landscape photographers.
 Photographing here is less about finding scenes and more about making compositions that hold together.
+The sculpted fins, arches, and towers can easily overwhelm an image, and small decisions about lens choice, foreground placement, and framing often determine whether a photograph resolves clearly or falls apart.

 Participants spend extended time in strong locations, with the emphasis on refining compositions.
-Andy is present throughout the week, not making his own photographs, but offering guidance when decisions stall or issues arise, and stepping back when things are working.
+Many scenes here are well known, but translating what the eye sees into a strong photograph often requires simplifying complex rock formations, choosing effective focal lengths, and balancing sky with foreground.
+Andy is present throughout the week not to make his own photographs, but to help participants work through those decisions, offering guidance when needed and stepping back when things are working.
 People attend for different reasons, some to refine technique, some for timing and access, others for the experience itself, but the expectation is the same: to leave with a set of photographs worth keeping.
+You can read more about how instruction works across all workshops on the How We Teach page.

 Workshop highlights